ma8sa/Undersrtanding-Dynamic-Scenes-using-MR-GCN/README.md

 ```
 dgl
 pytorch == 1.2.0
-pandas
 numpy
 tqdm
 ```

 #### Installing without GPU:
 ```
-pip3 install requirements.txt
+pip3 install -r requirements.txt
 ```
-To install and use GPU for dgl, cuda support can be installed from their official website, [dgl](https://www.dgl.ai/pages/start.html) .<br />
+To install and use GPU for dgl, cuda support can be installed from their official website, [dgl](https://www.dgl.ai/pages/start.html).
 And set *use_cuda = 1* in training/testing codes.

 ## Training and Testing on Apollo dataset
 ```